Total Mobility Project Voucher funding requests = $62,339,967.

-The Clean Mobility Forum, hosted by the Clean Mobility Options Program (CMO) Administrator team and funded by the California Air Resources Board, will be held on Tuesday, October 3, 2023, at The California Endowment Center in Los Angeles, CA from 8:30 a.m. to 5 p.m.
-PDT.
+The Clean Mobility Forum, hosted by the Clean Mobility Options Program (CMO) Administrator team and funded by the California Air Resources Board, was held on Tuesday, October 3, 2023, at The California Endowment Center in Los Angeles, CA.

-The Clean Mobility Forum will be a one-day in-person event focused on clean mobility topics and discussions.
-There will be an option for virtual attendance for keynote speeches and most sessions.
-The forum will be composed of a keynote plenary, panels, workshops, and a closeout plenary and reception.
-Attendees will have the opportunity to network and connect in person with clean mobility project awardees, experts in the field, and other potential partners, as well as learn about and share project lessons and successes.
+The Clean Mobility Forum was a one-day in-person event focused on clean mobility topics and discussions.
+The forum comprised a keynote, panels, workshops, a closeout plenary and a reception.
+Attendees had the opportunity to network and connect in person with clean mobility project awardees, experts in the field, and other potential partners, as well as learn about and share project lessons and successes.

 See below for a look at the Schedule of Events!